Willie Smits: Borneo Orangutan Survival Foundation

 In 1991 Smits founded what was soon to become the Borneo Orangutan Survival Foundation (BOS), in Kalimantan (Indonesian Borneo), the world's largest organization for the protection of the endangered Bornean orangutans.
 Two years before, Smits had had his first encounter with an orangutan in the market.
 It was a life-changing event and Smits often retells the story:

 He nursed her back to health and named her Uce (pronounced "Ootcha") for the laboured sound she made while gasping for breath.
 A few weeks later he was given another sick orangutan to look after, which he named Dodoy.

 With the help of thousands of schoolchildren in Balikpapan contributing small amounts of money, Smits was able to set up what became the Borneo Orangutan Survival Foundation to rehabilitate orphaned and misused orangutans and return them to a safe place in the wild.
 Wanariset became home to hundreds of confiscated orangutans, rescued from illegal animal smuggling, kept as pets or exploited in other ways.

 The Dutch orangutan-scientist Herman Rijksen recalls Smits creating the facility: "In no time he set up the most fantastic oversized quarantine facility, better than any hospital in the whole area, because that's typical of Willie.
 He wants to do it very, very good."

-Smits quickly saw that protecting orangutans in their habitat not only benefits orangutans but also the environment, biological diversity, the poor in Borneo and all the world's people.
+Smits believes that protecting orangutans in their habitat benefits not only orangutans but also the environment, biological diversity, and people in Borneo and throughout the world.
 The activities of the Borneo Orangutan Survival Foundation expanded from rescuing, rehabilitating and releasing orangutans to monitoring, conserving and rebuilding rainforest, along with the social engagement that made this sustainable.
-Smits also took on an increasing campaigning and advocacy role, to make the plight of the orangutan and its habitat more widely known, along with the message that something could - and was - being done.
+Smits also took on an increasing campaigning and advocacy role, to make the plight of the orangutan and its habitat more widely known.